Holiday Advertising Playbook 2024 Download Playbook New

 4. Tailor your Targeting Strategy: By knowing the appropriate cookieless targeting criteria for the people you want to reach, you may better determine which categories to pursue and which to avoid based on safety, appropriateness, and emotion.

-5. Tap into the Right Technology: There are solutions that can assist you to access pre-bid contextual categories to locate the best inventory to target and then activate across channels in your preferred DSP.
+5. Tap into the Right Technology: There are solutions that can assist you in accessing pre-bid contextual categories to locate the best inventory to target and then activate across channels in your preferred DSP.
 The best is to utilize a technology that focuses on semantic comprehension, brand safety, and page quality to discover the ideal match for your ad.
 Know how Silverpush can help!

 What Makes Contextual Targeting the Best Option to Advertise Without Cookieless?